Saint-Léonard

 Fastest Way

-Driving via the Trans-Canada Highway is the fastest option, taking 6 hours.
+Driving via the Trans-Canada Highway is the fastest method.

 Cheapest Way